JimmyChongz/classify-rv32i/README.md

       1001000 -> Product
     ```

-    After updating, return to ++Step 2++ to continue the process until the multiplier becomes zero.
+    After updating, return to <u>Step 2</u> to continue the process until the multiplier becomes zero.